 Due to the swift transition to a digital environment and unfortunately, improved cyberattack methods against the financial industry, more federal banking security regulations are going into effect and/or tightening existing controls.
 Many of these regulations stem from the need to secure customer data as banks and financial services continue to be large holders of sensitive information, such as Personally Identifiable Information or PII.

 Now, basic authentication methods like passwords need to be revisited to incorporate stronger customer authentication that still fits within the growing digital environment and customer expectations.
-Let's take a look at which financial federal regulations are affecting the financial industry today when it comes to their cybersecurity.
+Let's take a look at which federal financial regulations are affecting the industry today when it comes to their cybersecurity.

 Financial Federal Regulations

 PCI-DSS otherwise known as the Payment Card Industry-Data Security Standard is a widely accepted set of policies and procedures intended to optimize the security of credit, debit, and cash transactions and protect cardholders against the misuse of their personal information.
 This compliance standard was released in 2004 by the joint-partnership of the four major credit card companies: Visa, MasterCard, Discover, and American Express.

 For a financial institution to be PCI-DSS compliant, the service must obey six objectives labeled as followed:

 - Supervisors conduct transactions in a maintained, secure network where there are firewalls that are not inconvenient to the cardholders nor vendors, but robust to be effective against potential cyber attacks.